viamrobotics/docs/docs/appendix/apis/sessions.md

 This option allows you to have full control over sessions management.
 After disabling the client, you must now manage each of your sessions manually with the session management API.
-You can do this with Viam's client SDK.
+You can do this with Viam's client SDKs.

 ### Use the session management API to manually manage sessions